macslowiak/solidity-learning/README.md

 - external - can only be called by other contracts (cannot store variables in contract) - visible for accounts and contracts

 Don't keep sensitive data in private or internal (they are not safe there)

+***

+EVENTS

+- To create an *event* we are using event word
+- To firing an event we are using *emit* word (Firing events means calling them)
+- Logs from events are stored in the blockchain
+- When we use indexed parameter (only 3 in one function) we can search for the certain value (f.ex. address indexed sender)
+- We can use web3.js to get past events and subscribe incoming events

+Why to use events:
+- to record that something happen on the blockchain